chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 We have now established how to update our Twitter username and also how to call a basic weather forecast with PyOWM.

-It's time to mash the two APIs together with emojis 😁 .
+Time for the fun bit, lets mash the two APIs together with emojis 😁.

 Here is some code that calls the weather via PyOWM and then uses Tweepy to update our Twitter username with an Emoji that corresponds with the weather.